aimms/how-to/Articles/679/679-hello-world-python-bridge.rst

 * Exchange data (read and write) with the AIMMS model.
 * Execute AIMMS procedures.

-Please use the :download:`Hello World <model/hello-world-aimmspy.zip>`  project to follow this article.
+Please download the example project to follow along this article.

 Prerequisites & Environment Setup
 ---------------------------------